equinix-labs/not_ipmi_to_metal/snippets/development.md

 ### Opinionated Deployment
   * `not_ipmi_to_metal` is currently operationally laborious and extemely fragile.
 As a better understanding of how it would deployed is reached, it could become significantly more intelligent about autoconfiguration, potentially pursuing tags or another means of gleaning data for self configuration.

+### Other Projects

+The OpenStack project has it's ["Virtual BMC"](https://github.com/openstack/virtualbmc) project which can also be poked and proded for inspiration.